Adding Insult to Injury: Questioning the Role of Dignity in Conceptions of Sovereignty (with Julie Chi-hye Suk), 55 Stanford Law Review 1921 (2003)

 Date of Authorship for this Version

 Resnik, Judith and Suk, Julie Chi-hye, "Adding Insult to Injury: Questioning the Role of Dignity in Conceptions of Sovereignty" (2003).
 Faculty Scholarship Series.
-Paper 765.
+765.